hannotify/will-git-be-around-forever-a-list-of-possible-successors/sections/5-fossil.md

 ## Uses a relational database

-* a repository is stored in a single SQLite database file
+* a repository is stored in a single SQLite database file <!-- .element: class="fragment fade-in-then-semi-out" -->
-* contains relations between check-ins to be able to produce both ancestors and descendants of a check-in
+* contains relations between check-ins to be able to produce both ancestors and descendants of a check-in <!-- .element: class="fragment fade-in-then-semi-out" -->

 ![Fossil logo](img/logos/fossil.png) <!-- .element: class="no-background" width="12%" -->